doppllib/doppllib.github.io/docs/AddingDoppl.md

 If you prefer, run the `dopplBuild` task from the command line, from the project root directory, using `gradle` (if you have a compatible version of Gradle installed) or `./gradlew` (if you prefer to use the Gradle Wrapper).

-At this point, if you have been doing this work on a machine that is not your iOS development machine, transfer the project &mdash; including the `build/` directory &mdash; over to that iOS development machine.

 ## Step #8: Create the Xcode Projects